Medable/mdctl/packages/mdctl-cli/README.md

 ### Package v1

-Package is used to run scripts before and after import/install and define manifest location.
+Package is used to run scripts before and after import/install and define manifest file to use.
 Manifest location and script location are relative to package location.
+Package.json should be at the same level of manifest file used.

 `preinstall` This will run before install on cortex side.
 `postinstall` This will run after install on cortex side.